 As the new YF-25 would not be ready in the near future, the second option was adopted.
 The 1st Academy initially proposed to delay the ignition of the second-stage after the first-stage jettison, so that the rocket would fly powerlessly for some time before the second-stage ignition.
 However, this would require a separate jettison device for the first-stage, thus increasing the rocket’s overall structural weight.
 This proposal could only increase the rocket’s payload capacity by 100 kg.
 Instead, a second proposal was adopted to keep the vernier thrusters on the second-stage burning for a further 190 seconds after the main engine cut-off.
 This would increase the rocket’s payload capacity by 500 to 800 kg, at the expense of a longer flight distance to reach the intended orbit.

 The DF-5 made its maiden flight on 10 September 1971, but the test was only partially successful.
-The second test launch on 8 April 1973 ended up with the missile exploding in the mid-air 43 seconds after lift-off.
-Chinese Premier Zhou Enlai then ordered the DF-5 development to be suspended, and the remaining four test missiles in the same batch to be converted into launch vehicles under the designation Chang Zheng 2 (Long March 2) for the FSW launch missions.
+The second test launch on 8 April 1973 ended up with the missile exploding in the mid-air 43 seconds into the flight.
+Chinese Premier Zhou Enlai then ordered the DF-5 development to be suspended, and the remaining four Batch-01 test missiles to be converted into launch vehicles under the designation Chang Zheng 2 (Long March 2) for the FSW launch missions.